 We will need to obtain substantial additional capital in connection with our continuing operations.
-Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates.\
+Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates.

 Until such time, if ever, as we can generate substantial product revenues, we will need to raise additional capital in connection with our continuing operations.
 We expect to finance our cash needs through a combination of equity offerings and debt financings.
 In April 2016, we entered into the loan agreement with the lenders providing for up to \$20.0 million in term loans.
 Under the terms of the loan agreement, the lenders have initially provided us with a term loan of \$7.5 million, or Term A Loan, with an additional \$12.5 million available at a certain specified time, or Term B Loan.
 In May 2017, the loan agreement was amended to extend the draw period on the Term B Loan to be between August 1, 2017 and October 31, 2017.
-In April 2017, we dosed the first patient in a Phase 1 clinical trial of KO-947, and the funds available under the Term B loan are available to us.
+Other than our term loan facility, we do not have any committed external source of funds.

-In January 2017, we entered into an ATM facility with Cowen, under which we may offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$25.0 million.
-Other than our term loan facility and ATM facility, we do not have any committed external source of funds.
+In January 2017, we entered into the ATM facility with Cowen, under which we may offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$25.0 million.